“The Nothing Phone 1 is quirky, unusual, and eye-catching — all in a good way. From the LED lights to the simple software, there's a lot to like.”

 Even with careful use, I haven’t gotten two full days out of the Nothing Phone 1’s battery.
 It’s fine provided you charge every night, but if you regularly play a lot of games or push the phone in other ways, then don’t expect any more than a full day, maximum.

-The Nothing Phone 1 won’t be released in the U.S., which it says is due to it being a new brand, which makes entering into relationships with carriers in the U.S. unrealistic at this stage.
+The Nothing Phone 1 won’t be released in the U.S., which it says is due to it being a new brand, and striking up relationships with carriers in the U.S. is unrealistic at this stage.
 However, Nothing does want to release a phone in the U.S. in the future.
-For now, the Nothing Phone 1 will be available to buy in the U.K., parts of Europe, India, Japan, and elsewhere.
+For now, the Nothing Phone 1 is available to buy in the U.K., parts of Europe, India, Japan, and elsewhere.

 Quirky, individual, and enjoyable to use, the Nothing Phone 1 succeeds in being different from any other smartphone, at least on the outside.
 Inside, things are substantially more familiar, with the software sharing plenty of stylistic and interface similarities with the Google Pixel series.
 It’s reasonably priced, the specifications are good, the software is enjoyable to use, and it really does look and feel different from any other Android phone out there.

 However, it’s not perfect.
 The camera hasn’t been dramatically improved since its release, and the battery life is quite short.
 The Android 13-based Nothing OS 1.5 software is in beta now, with a full release promised for early 2023.
 This is good news, but don’t expect the software to transform the phone, and the late arrival puts it behind rivals from Samsung and Google.
 Don’t let it really put you off though, as the Nothing Phone 1 is a recommended buy and a very exciting start for the company.